 One of the best ways to learn about neurosurgery is by reading the stories of other patients.
 On this page, we share a few of them.
-One includes a young boy who survives a rare brain tumor and the other about a woman who battles back from a devastating stroke.
+These includes a young boy who survives a rare brain tumor, a man who suffered a brain aneurysm, a woman who regains her life with Deep Brain Stimulation and another about a woman who battles back from a devastating stroke.

 On vacation in Florida, 18-month-old Anders Swanson ran up and down the shore with his parents, Amy and Garth.
 It would be the last family vacation before his little brother, Beckett, would be born in mid-spring.
 After returning home to Batavia, Amy became aware that something was wrong with young Anders.
 What had seemed like airsickness — he was vomiting on the plane — didn’t ease up when they touched down.